NIMH Clinical Trials Funding Opportunity Announcements - Applicant FAQs

 Table: Examples of Targets, Descriptions, and Target Engagement Measures

-Targets Target Engagement Molecular e.g., PET receptor occupancy Neural Circuit/Systems/Physiology e.g., FDG PET, fMRI, EEG, magnetoencephalography (MEG) activation patterns Psychological or Behavioral Processes e.g., performance in attention bias paradigms, expressed emotion, fear-potentiated startle Clinical Process e.g., referral or prescribing behavior, fidelity to effective intervention protocols, retention of patients in care Organizational/Systems level e.g., discharge planning, coordination/collaboration across systems, access to needed services, quality of care
+Targets Target Engagement Molecular e.g., PET receptor occupancy Neural Circuit/Systems/Physiology e.g., FDG PET, fMRI, MRS, EEG, MEG activation patterns Psychological or Behavioral Processes e.g., performance in attention bias paradigms, empathic accuracy, fear-potentiated startle Clinical Process e.g., referral or prescribing behavior, fidelity to effective intervention protocols, retention of patients in care Organizational/Systems level e.g., organizational culture, climate, and/or structure, financing models, leadership, coordination/collaboration within and across systems

 - 4. What is the intent of the U01 announcement?